Understanding credit ratings and lending criteria

 What Are Bad Credit Loans?

 Accordingly, the term "bad credit loans" or "subprime personal loans" has developed as shorthand for financing programs specifically designed for borrowers with low or poor credit scores.
-While some mainstream banks and credit unions have tightened their lending criteria, even employing minimum credit score caps, a number of online lenders have seen opportunities to help people with bad credit for loans.
+While some mainstream banks and credit unions have tightened their lending criteria, even employing minimum credit score caps, a number of online lenders have seen opportunities to help people with bad credit.

 Bad credit ratings are not permanent